Cabinet of Nikola Pašić VIII

 In this war, Serbian defeat was considered to be imminent, at least by external onlookers, compared to the strength of the Austria-Hungary.
 Serbia had prepared well, however, and after a series of battles in 1914 (Battle of Cer, Battle of Kolubara), the loss and recapture of Belgrade, and a Serbian counter-offensive with occupation of some Austrian territories with huge Serbian population (in Syrmia and eastern Bosnia), the Austro-Hungarian army backed off.
 On July 5 1914, things changed as old King Peter I relinquished his duties to the heir apparent Alexander, making him his regent.

 On 17 September 1914, Pašić and Albanian leader Essad Pasha Toptani signed in Niš the secret Treaty of Serbian-Albanian Alliance.
 The treaty had 15 points which focused on setting up joint Serbian-Albanian political and military institutions and military alliance of Albania and Kingdom of Serbia.
-Also treaty envisaged building of the rail-road to Durres, a financial and military support of Kingdom of Serbia to Essad Pasha's position of Albanian ruler and drawing of the demarcation by special Serbo-Albanian commission.
+Also treaty envisaged building of the rail-road to Durrës, a financial and military support of Kingdom of Serbia to Essad Pasha's position of Albanian ruler and drawing of the demarcation by special Serbo-Albanian commission.
 In October 1914, Essad Pasha returned to Albania.
 With Italian and Serbian financial backing, he established armed forces in Dibër and captured the interior of Albania and Dures.
 Pašić ordered that his followers be aided with money and arms.

 On December 5, 1914, Nikola Pašić formed a new cabinet.